SimplilearnGithubTraining/demoProject/README.md

 7. Now create a branch - Develop - is for Stable release and is created from master branch
 8. Now move to develop branch
 9. Create two feature branch - yourname1 & yourname2  -  is to work on various features and once stable merge them to Develop branch
-10. Now move to the yourname1 and Create an Tutorial.html file
+10. Now move to the yourname1 and Create an Tutorial.html file with html tags
 11. Add Heading (h1) as  -  Welcome to Git and GitHub Training
 12. Commit the changes
 13. Now move to yourname2 and Create an Tutorial.html file